dymmond/esmerald/docs/en/docs/lifespan-events.md

 ### Functions

 To define the functions to be used within the events, you can define a `def` or `async def` function.
-Esmerald will know what to do with those and handle them for you.
+Ravyn will know what to do with those and handle them for you.

 ## How to use